J-F-Liu/knowledge/src/Math/algebra.md

 Algebra is all about making unknowns known.

+In applying mathematics, many problems have two parts:

+1. Modeling part - Express the problem by a set of equations.
+2. Computational part - Solve these equations by a fast and accurate algorithm.

 整数 Integers - The whole numbers, including all of the negative numbers, zero, and positive numbers.

 小数 decimal